-Pursuant to RI law, child support is eligible to be terminated upon a child attaining the age of 18 and graduating high school but not longer then the child turning 19 years old.
-If the child is 18 years old and still in high school than child support may continue until the child graduates high school but not longer then the child attaining the age of 19.
-If a child is determined to be seriously disabled then child support may continue until the child attains the age of 21.
+Pursuant to RI law, child support is eligible to be terminated upon a child attaining the age of 18 and graduating high school but after the child turns 19 years old.
+If the child is 18 years old and still in high school than child support may continue until the child graduates high school but not after the the child attaining the age of 19.
+If a child is determined to be severely disabled, then child support may continue indefinitely.
 If the Judge finds good cause the child support might continue for three months after graduation from high school.

-After the motion to terminate, the attorney must submit proper documentation and orders to the court, the obligors employer (to stop wage garnishment) and to the reciprocal clerk (to amend the computer records) If the computer records are not updated then the computer will continue to show an arrearage which may cause problems including automatic intercept of your tax refund, inability to obtain a passport among other problems.
+After the motion to terminate, the RI child support attorney must submit proper documentation and orders to the court, the obligor’s employer (to stop wage garnishment) and to the reciprocal clerk (to amend the computer records) If the computer records are not updated then the computer will continue to show an arrears which may cause problems including automatic intercept of your tax refund, inability to obtain a passport among other problems.